tajchert/Ender-5-Marlin/README.md

 * Check if there is any better Configuration file out there
 * Automatize releases and triggers if possible compiling firmware based on new Marlin releases in the cloud so it is automatic and always up to date.
+* Set home to top-right corner as currently it goes to bottom left after the print.